 Pick Metrics that Matter

-The goal for your development team should be gradual improvement.
+The goal for your development team should be a gradual improvement.
 Your processes and environments should get better because they’re tied to metrics.
 You have to measure and share the metrics that make the most sense for your goals.
 And be flexible.
 The makeup of your team might change, just as business conditions and your market opportunities can shift.
 Remember that the metrics are simply tools to help you improve because they uncover insights.

 Metrics shouldn’t remain a mystery.
 If you’re collecting information and locking it away then it loses value.
 Transparent communication of issues with the metrics means you see the team members as partners.
 Get any problems out in the open and set expectations at the beginning of the project.
 Sharing the metrics across the entire team can prevent misunderstandings and tension, two elements that can kill the productivity of even the best teams.
 You should also celebrate improvements with the entire group.
 Let them know their work is appreciated, especially when they’ve positively adjusted their processes in response to metrics.